 August 27, 2020

-With many school districts and families making the decision to return to school with an all-remote or hybrid option, families and teachers are being asked to assume a lot more responsibility in their child’s schooling.
+Note: This article was originally published in 2020 when many school districts and families were making the decision to return to school with an all-remote or hybrid option.
+Families and teachers were being asked to assume a lot more responsibility in their child’s schooling.

-Autism New Jersey has compiled this guide of practical strategies and resources to support learning when your home is now the classroom.
+This guide of practical strategies and resources can support learning when your home is now the classroom.

 It will be extremely helpful for parents and teachers to connect at the beginning of the year.
 This will help to avoid a lot of “trial and error” and help you know what you can expect.